 Challenging Behavior Definition

-Definition of challenging behavior: Any repeated pattern of behavior that interferes with or is at risk of interfering with optimal learning or engagement in pro-social interactions with peers and adults.
+Definition of challenging behavior: Any repeated pattern of behavior that interferes with or is at risk of interfering with optimal learning or engagement in developmentally appropriate interactions with peers and adults.
+Refer to the appendix section for the Challenging Behavior and Discipline Policy for more information.

-Challenging behavior is severe and persistent; inappropriate crying, violent tantrums, throwing objects, kicking, hitting, spitting, yelling, running, excessive lack of cooperation or noncompliance and a marked failure to respond or interact with others and repetitive or perseverative actions that occur for extended and unreasonable periods of time.

-Challenging behaviors are communicative, they serve the same purpose as other forms of communication, such as speech, nonverbal gestures, and facial expressions.

-Challenging behaviors are maintained by their consequences.
-A behavior will be maintained if it is followed by a positive reinforcer.

-Challenging behaviors occur in context.
-They occur at different rates or intensities in different contextual or environmental circumstances.

 Behavior Interventions

 When a child repeatedly engages in challenging behavior for a period of time and is unresponsive to targeted supports the classroom has implemented.
-The Intervention Team will meet to identify immediate strategies and or services to put in place to better support the student.
+The Intervention Team, along with parent participation, will meet to identify immediate strategies and or services to put in place to better support the student.

 Continuation of Severe and Persistent Challenging Behavior